Chamber director loses fight with cancer

 “I'm shocked,” Bullard said after learning of Terrell's passing.
 “I know she had an uphill battle because it had metastasized and was in her brain and everywhere.
 I also thought, well, she's beat it three times already, maybe she'll beat it again.”

-Terrell was able to keep a strong bond with the City of Pontiac and with the United Way, which shared its office building on Plumb Street.
+Terrell was able to keep a strong bond with the City of Pontiac and with the United Way, which shared its office building on Plum Street.

 “The one thing that stuck out most was her enthusiasm for the community.
 That spilled over with PROUD in decline,” Pontiac City Administrator Bob Karls said.
 “On behalf of the Chamber, she really tried to step in and fulfill that gap where possible; to fill that void when PROUD left.
 I thought that was pretty significant.